Civil service: Modern civil service

 In the 18th century, in response to economic changes and the growth of the British Empire, the bureaucracy of institutions such as the Office of Works and the Navy Board greatly expanded.
 Each had its own system, but in general, staff were appointed through patronage or outright purchase.
 By the 19th century, it became increasingly clear that these arrangements were falling short.
 "The origins of the British civil service are better known.
 During the eighteenth century a number of Englishmen wrote in praise of the Chinese examination system, some of them going so far as to urge the adoption for England of something similar.
 The first concrete step in this direction was taken by the British East India Company in 1806."
 In that year, the Honourable East India Company established a college, the East India Company College, near London to train and examine administrators of the company's territories in India.
 "The proposal for establishing this college came, significantly, from members of the East India Company's trading post in Canton, China."
 Examinations for the Indian "civil service"—a term coined by the Company—were introduced in 1829.

 British efforts at reform were influenced by the imperial examinations system and meritocratic system of China.
-Thomas Taylor Meadows, Britain's consul in Guangzhou, China argued in his Desultory Notes on the Government and People of China, published in 1847, that "the long duration of the Chinese empire is solely and altogether owing to the good government which consists in the advancement of men of talent and merit only," and that the British must reform their civil service by making the institution meritocratic.
-On the other hand, John Browne, in the 1854 debate mentioned above, 'argued that elegant writing had become an end in itself, and the stultifying effect of this on the Chinese civil service had contributed in no small measure to China's failure to develop its early lead over Western civilisations': Coolican, p107.
+Thomas Taylor Meadows, Britain's consul in Guangzhou, China argued in his Desultory Notes on the Government and People of China, published in 1847, that "the long duration of the Chinese empire is solely and altogether owing to the good government which consists in the advancement of men of talent and merit only", and that the British must reform their civil service by making the institution meritocratic.
+On the other hand, John Browne, in the 1854 debate mentioned above, 'argued that elegant writing had become an end in itself, and the stultifying effect of this on the Chinese civil service had contributed in no small measure to China's failure to develop its early lead over Western civilisations': Coolican, p.
+107.